 About us

 Masdar has been an early mover in Uzbekistan.
-Our landmark projects include developing Central Asia’s largest wind farm and its largest solar development project, which consists of three utility-scale solar power plants across the country.
+Our landmark projects include developing the country’s first solar PV plant and the largest wind farm in Central Asia.

 Get in Touch